xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/import.md

 ## Importing Global Attributes via Products.csv

 A products.csv file is a general file for importing all product-related info and contains all possible info about a product that may be imported into a store.
 Using products.csv it's possible to create global attributes and assign them to products, but the file itself is so big that it's easier and less confusing to use other 2 ways of importing global attributes instead.
 The products.csv file is good when you need to import global attributes along with the rest of the product info.
+However, do mind that the products.csv file doesn't allow to define the attribute {% link "field types" ref_5qw116xV %}.

 Let's consider the sample below:
 ![ga-import-pr.png]({{site.baseurl}}/attachments/ref_0ikVaxWb/ga-import-pr.png)